LakshmiNarasimhan254/BDD-Web-Test-Automation-Framework/README.md

-## API Test Automation Framework
-ATAF is the acronym for API Test Automation Framework# BDD Web Test Automation Framework
+# BDD Web Test Automation Framework

 ## Description
 This is a BDD Style test automation framework for web application using Selenium,Java and cucumber.